-Less favorable scenario is when the nerve sustains a more severe damage.
+The less favourable scenario is when the nerve sustains more severe damage.
 We can compare a facial nerve with a thick telephone cable, which consists of many, many, many insulated wires.
 The myelin sheath is the insulation, protecting the “wire”.
-The “wire” is the axon – the nerve fiber that transmits electircal signals from the brain to the muscles.
+The “wire” is the axon – the nerve fibre that transmits electrical signals from the brain to the muscles.

-Casues of facial palsy that may lead to a more or less favorable recovery prognosis.
+What are the causes of facial palsy that may lead to a more or less favourable recovery prognosis?

-Depending on what kind of cause has resulted in facial palsy, the prognosis for quick recovery may be more or less favorable.
+Depending on what kind of cause has resulted in facial palsy, the prognosis for quick recovery may be more or less favourable.

-To more favorable situation we can assign the “classical” Bell’s palsy.
+To a more favourable situation, we can assign the “classical” Bell’s palsy.
 Bell’s palsy is essentially a diagnosis of exclusion.
 When no particular cause can be established, then the functional disorder gets the name Bell’s palsy.